Ebraegel/pizzamachine/README.md

 bundle exec bin/pry-test-env
 ```

-Or, the same thing with docker (experimental)
+Or, the same thing with docker (experimental WIP)

 ```
 docker run -it pizzamachine